 If you want to photograph this animal in Torres del Paine, try the forests around Grey glacier or the hike to the base of the Torres.
 Otherwise, they are mostly seen in the west area of the park.

-The biggest puma population is in Torres del Paine, where this animal has an abundant source of its favorite meal – guanaco.
+The biggest puma population is in Torres del Paine, where this animal has an abundant source of its favourite meal – guanaco.

 If you see one that looks dangerous, step back slowly, don’t turn your back, and try to look taller and more intimidating.
 If it doesn’t work and the puma still attacks you, the last resort is to punch it in the nose, its weakest spot.

 A nocturnal hunter kitty, who likes to eat small birds and rodents.

 Sightings of this animal in Torres del Paine is really rare, because of coming out to hunt at night part.
 Some naturalists don’t see Geoffroy’s cats for many, many years, so if you do notice one, consider yourself lucky.
 And maybe buy a lottery ticket when possible.

 They look very similar to a house cat even in size, and their fur varies in colour, although it usually has large black spots on it.
 The fur ranges from grey to black and is reportedly very soft.

 This cat lives a solitary life, only coming in contact with others to mate.
 Little kittens begin to live independently from their moms at around eight months of age.

 Geoffroy’s cats used to be endangered, as they were hunted heavily, but thankfully the population numbers have bounced back.

 5. Southern grey fox (Zorro Gris or Chilla)